instructlab/community/README.md

 * For more information about general contribution practices, see the [Contributing](https://github.com/instructlab/community/blob/main/CONTRIBUTING.md) guide.
 * For more information about contributing to the taxonomy repository, see the [Taxonomy's contribution guide](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md).
-* For more information about contributing to the InstructLab CLI repository, see the [Instructlab contribution guide](https://github.com/instructlab/instructlab/blob/main/CONTRIBUTING/CONTRIBUTING.md).
+* For more information about contributing to the InstructLab CLI repository, see the [InstructLab contribution guide](https://github.com/instructlab/instructlab/blob/main/CONTRIBUTING/CONTRIBUTING.md).

 ### Contributor roles